How to Play Pokemon - the basics!

 Actions

-There are six basic actions that a player can use:.
-They can be used in any order.
-If you are the player going first you cannot use a supporter card on your first turn.
+There are six basic actions that a player can use, they can be used in any order.
+If you are the player going first you cannot use a supporter card on your first turn, and if you're going second then you can't attack on your first turn.

-• Play a Trainer Card Trainer cards come in three varieties: Item, Supporter and Stadium.
+• Play a Trainer Card - Trainer cards come in four varieties: Item, Supporter, Tool and Stadium.
+These are explained above.

 Attacking

-Damage The damage of each attack is listed next to the attack on the Pokemon card.
-Not all attacks deal damage, but if they do , you first must adjust for Qeaknesses and Resistances (see below) and then place the correct number of damage counters on your opponents defending Pokemon.
-Some card effects alow you to place damage counters directly on Pokemon, and this is not effected by Weaknesses, Resistances or other effects that change the damage of attacks.
+Some card effects allow you to place damage counters directly on Pokemon, and this is not affected by Weaknesses, Resistances or other effects that change the damage of attacks.
 When an effect refers to a damage counter, then it refers a damage counter that is equal to 10 damage.
 Damage remains on a Pokemon, even if that Pokemon moves to the bench or evolves.
 The only situations that would allow damage counters to be removed are when that Pokemon is healed, knocked out or removed from paly by other means.

 Special Conditions and Pokemon Checkup

 There are 5 special conditions that can be applied to Pokemon: Asleep, Burned, Confused, Paralyzed and Poisoned.
 Asleep, Confused and Paralyzed are all shown by rotating the Pokemon card in a particular direction, so a Pokemon can only have 1 of these special conditions at a time.
-Poisoned and Burned use special markers so they don't effect other conditions.
+Poisoned and Burned use special markers so they don't affect other conditions.
 Whenever a Pokemon is moved from the active position to the bench, then it recovers from all conditions.
-Pokemon also recover from special conditions when it evolves.
-Pokemon can recover from Special Conditions in-between turns, during a period known as Pokemon Checkup.
+Pokemon also recover from special conditions when they evolve.

-Asleep To show that a Pokemon is Asleep you turn it counter clockwise.
+Asleep - To show that a Pokemon is Asleep you turn it 90 degrees counter clockwise.
 A Pokemon that is Asleep cannot attack or retreat.
 During Pokemon Checkup, you flip a coin and on a heads your Pokemon recovers.

-Burned A Pokemon can be burned by an effect or Attack.
-When a Pokemon is burned, you place a Burn marker on it.
+Burned - When a Pokemon is burned, you place a Burn marker on it.
 During Pokemon checkup place 2 damage counters on a Burned Pokemon and flip a coin, on a heads the Pokemon recovers from the burned condition.

-Confused To show that a Pokemon is confused, you turn the Pokemon upside down, so that the top of the card faces towards you.
+Confused - To show that a Pokemon is confused, you turn the Pokemon upside down, so that the top of the card faces towards you.
 A confused Pokemon could hurt itself when it makes an attack.
 When you declare an attack with that Pokemon, flip a coin.
 If the coin lands on heads, the attack works normally.
-If the coin lands on tails then the attack doesn nothing and you place 3 damage counters on the attacking Pokemon.
+If the coin lands on tails then the attack does nothing and you place 3 damage counters on your attacking Pokemon.

-Paralyzed To show that a Pokemon is paralyzed, turn the card clockwise.
+Paralyzed - To show that a Pokemon is paralyzed, turn the card 90 degrees clockwise.
 A Pokemon that is Paralyzed cannot attack or retreat.
-After a players next turn, their Pokemon recovers automatically during Pokemon checkup.
+After a player's next turn, their Pokemon recovers automatically during Pokemon checkup.

 Winning the Game

-We definitely recommend that you pick up a preconstructed deck to play you first couple of game.
+We definitely recommend that you pick up a deck to play for your first couple of games.
 V Battle Decks and ex Battle Decks are specifically designed to be beginner friendly!
 Check out a selection of them down below in the related products section or click the button below to browse our entire range of Pokemon products!

 Article Author Matt Farmer